tanmoy-bhakat/Project-HawkEye/README.md

 3. 🌐 Finalizing WiFi Credentials
 Action: Replace YOUR_WIFI_SSID and YOUR_WIFI_PASSWORD with the exact name and password of the Wi-Fi network you are using (e.g., your mobile hotspot).

+## 🙌 Acknowledgments

+This project was a collaborative effort by our team, where everyone contributed to different aspects of design, coding, and testing.

+- **Tanmoy** — Contributed to coding, debugging, ESP32–Telegram integration, and resolving technical issues during the development process.
+- **Tushar** — Contributed to circuit design, model implementation, and also assisted in setting up the Telegram-based SMS alert system.
+- **Himanshi** — Contributed to model designing and solely created the **Project HawkEye ppt** presentation, ensuring a clear and well-documented visual representation of the project.
+- **Rohit** and **Sayantan** — Contributed to circuit design, component setup, and model fabrication.

+Together, we successfully developed **Project HawkEye**, a laser-based intrusion detection and alert system using ESP32 and Telegram integration.